zanegoude/osticket-installation/README.md

  <h1>osTicket - Prerequisites and Installation</h1>
  This tutorial outlines the prerequisites and installation of the open-source help desk ticketing system osTicket.<br />

- <h2>Description</h2>
- This tutorial outlines the prerequisites and installation of the open-source help desk ticketing system osTicket.<br />
  <h2>Video Demonstration</h2>

  - ### [YouTube: How To Install osTicket with Prerequisites](https://www.youtube.com)

  <h2>Environments and Technologies Used</h2>

-  - Microsoft Azure Virtual Machine
   - Microsoft Azure (Virtual Machines/Compute)
   - Remote Desktop
   - Internet Information Services (IIS)